Launching Stable, Building for What Comes Next

 The Thinking

-I approached theme selection as a systems decision first, and the visual transformation followed.
-After 13 years with the brand, I understood our users — how they behaved, what they expected, and where they dropped off.
+The first decision was selecting the theme that would serve as the foundation for all three brands.
+I approached it as a systems decision first, not a visual one.
+After 13 years with the brand, I understood our users: how they behaved, what they expected, and where they dropped off.
 That knowledge, combined with competitive analysis and current design trends, shaped a clear set of criteria:

 • Mobile-first architecture